usmkps7/assem/0915/report/readme.md

 9. What is the unsigned decimal representation of each of the following hexadecimal integers?

+10. What is the unsigned decimal representation of each of the following hexadecimal integers?

+11. What is the 16-bit hexadecimal representation of each of the following signed decimal integers?

 12. What is the 16-bit hexadecimal representation of each of the following signed decimal integers?

-13. What is the 16-bit hexadecimal representation of each of the following signed decimal integers?
+13. The following 16-bit hexadecimal numbers represent signed integers.
+Convert each to decimal.

 14. The following 16-bit hexadecimal numbers represent signed integers.
 Convert each to decimal.

-15. The following 16-bit hexadecimal numbers represent signed integers.
-Convert each to decimal.
+15. What is the decimal representation of each of the following signed binary numbers?

 16. What is the decimal representation of each of the following signed binary numbers?

-17. What is the decimal representation of each of the following signed binary numbers?
+17. What is the 8-bit binary (two’s-complement) representation of each of the following signed decimal integers?

 18. What is the 8-bit binary (two’s-complement) representation of each of the following signed decimal integers?

-19. What is the 8-bit binary (two’s-complement) representation of each of the following signed decimal integers?
+19 What is the sum of each pair of hexadecimal integers?

 20. What is the sum of each pair of hexadecimal integers?

-22. What are the hexadecimal and decimal representations of the ASCII character capital B?
+21. What are the hexadecimal and decimal representations of the ASCII character capital B?

-23. What are the hexadecimal and decimal representations of the ASCII character capital G?
+22. What are the hexadecimal and decimal representations of the ASCII character capital G?

-24. Challenge: What is the largest decimal value you can represent, using a 129-bit unsigned integer?
+23. Challenge: What is the largest decimal value you can represent, using a 129-bit unsigned integer?

-25. Challenge: What is the largest decimal value you can represent, using a 86-bit signed integer?
+24. Challenge: What is the largest decimal value you can represent, using a 86-bit signed integer?

-26. Create a truth table to show all possible inputs and outputs for the boolean function described by ¬( ).
+25. Create a truth table to show all possible inputs and outputs for the boolean function described by ¬( ).

-27. Create a truth table to show all possible inputs and outputs for the boolean function described by ( ).
+26. Create a truth table to show all possible inputs and outputs for the boolean function described by ( ).
 How would you describe the rightmost column of this table in relation to the table from question number 25?
 Have you heard of De Morgan’s Theorem?

-28. If a boolean function has four inputs, how many rows are required for its truth table?
+27. If a boolean function has four inputs, how many rows are required for its truth table?

-29. How many selector bits are required for a four-input multiplexer?
+28. How many selector bits are required for a four-input multiplexer?